JessicaBarclay/CV/README.md

 In my previous career, I translated User stories into Commercial Photography.
 I would communicate technical ideas in a non-technical manner, to clientele, and to design and marketing teams.

-I have dedicated six months to focusing on my problem solving capability and creating well crafted code.<br><br>My commitment to a career in programming stems from working alongside web teams in the work place as a former Commercial Photographer.
+I have dedicated six months to focusing on my problem solving capability and creating well crafted code.
+My commitment to a career in programming stems from working alongside web teams in the work place as a former Commercial Photographer.
 As well as a unashamed interest in building robots using micro-controllers!<br>

 **Tech Skills:** JavaScript, Ruby, Node.js, React.js, Ruby on Rails, Sinatra, HTML, CSS, jQuery, Bootstrap, SQL.